 Section 1.
 Limits.
 The annual dues and assessment of the various classes of membership shall be determined by the Board of Directors and shall be due and payable on December 1 of the fiscal year for which such dues are levied.
 The Board may also determine a decreasing schedule of dues for members aged 65 and over.

 Should an Active Member reach the age of 65 before he/she has paid Voting Membership dues for ten (10) years, the schedule of reduction of dues shall commence in the 11th year of membership.

 If an Active Member is transferred temporarily to another classification and then restored to Active Membership, or if he/she drops his/her AMCNO membership or is dropped and later resumes his/her AMCNO Membership or is reinstated, the years during which he/she has been removed from Active Membership shall count in the application of the scale of dues as if he/she had remained an Active Member and had paid dues according to the schedule.

 Section 2.
 Installments.
 Local dues of AMCNO members may upon request be paid in installments or otherwise as may be determined by the Executive Committee.

 Section 3.
-A.M.A.
-Dues.
-In addition to the foregoing annual local dues payable to this AMCNO, the members of this AMCNO may pay to the Secretary-Treasurer of this AMCNO, and if applicable, any dues payable to the American Medical Association, and the AMCNO shall forward promptly to the AMA dues so collected.
+AMA Dues.
+In addition to the foregoing annual local dues payable to this AMCNO, the members of this AMCNO may pay to the Secretary-Treasurer of this AMCNO, and if applicable, any dues payable to the AMA, and the AMCNO shall forward promptly to the AMA dues so collected.
 All payments received shall be deemed to be in payment of local dues until the local dues are paid in full.